robger98/CS5313_Localization_Env/README.md

-robot_location          The location of the robot, changing will BREAK the program robot_heading           The heading of the robot, changing will BREAK the program steps                   The number of moves the robot has made, with the first move being step 1
+robot_location          The location of the robot, changing will BREAK the program robot_heading           The heading of the robot, changing will BREAK the program steps                   The number of moves the robot has made, with the first move being step 1 running                 True if the visualizer is running, false otherwise.
+You can set to false to stop the visualizer.
 ```

 You shouldn't need to change any variables after initializing the enviroment, and doing so will either do nothing or break the program, so don't.